mradigen/chota/README.md

 ## TODO

+- [ ] Wait for Postgres DB to come live before trying to connect
 - [ ] Modify in memory storage to use `sync.RWMutex` instead of maps
 - [ ] Create a frontend under `/website`
 - [ ] Return saved slug if URL already exists in Storage